drohrbaugh9/rekt/DISCLAIMER.md

 A program that "enables" "Windows Voice" (speaks messages using Window's built in text to voice function)

+## werewolf.vbs

+A script that can replace the One Night Ultimate Werewolf app if no smartphone is available

 ## winsys32.exe

-A program that plays a very high-pitched sound every ten seconds or so (be careful with the volume)
+A program that plays two very high-pitched sounds every ten seconds or so (be careful with the volume)

 ## BatchFiles folder